 LITTLE SOUND MACHINES

-The Little Sound Machines is a sound installation consisting of a series of both mechanical and digital machines that are connected to an AI network.
-Three AIs form the central brain of the network.
-Through learning from and influencing each other, the AIs construct the musical phrases that are then played out through a series of sound-generating machines.
-The music generated by the AI is also presented on a series of television screens that visualizes both the AI data and audio, as well as machine logic and behavior to the audience.
+Little Sound Machines is a sound installation consisting of a series of both mechanical and digital machines that are connected to a machine learning network.
+Three ML models form the central brain of the network.
+Through learning from and influencing each other, the models construct the musical phrases that are then played out through a series of sound-generating machines constructed from found objects, up-cycled components, and spare parts.

 This machine utilizes bells scavenged old school telephones and triggers them through sending electricity through the ringing mechanism.

 This machine utilizes the same mechanism as Machine No. 1, but it spatially reconfigures the bells to see how sound bounces in the vitrine.

 attached to some found copper board.
 The solenoid strikes the piece of felt placed

 underneath, acting as a drum machine.